 Everyone will benefit from Census 2021

-Households across Redditch will be asked to take part in Census 2021 this spring.
+Households across Redditch were asked to take part in Census 2021 in spring of that year.

 The census, run by the Office for National Statistics, is a once-in-a-decade survey that gives us the most accurate estimate of all the people and households in England and Wales.
 It has been carried out every ten years since 1801, except for 1941.

 Understanding the needs of the nation helps everyone from central government to organisations, such as councils and health authorities, plan and fund public services across England and Wales.
 Census outputs inform where billions of pounds of public funding is spent on services like transport, education and health – on cycle routes, schools and dental surgeries.